Micnasr/Farm-Mayham/README.md

 * water the plants :potable_water:
 * deliver them while making sure that the vegetables do NOT spoil! :x:

-<p>3D Modeling and Programming was done by me using the Unity3D engine.</p>
+<p>3D Modeling and Programming was done by me using the Unity3D engine and Blender.</p>

 Play the game by pressing [HERE](https://micnasr.itch.io/farm-meyham)!